derteufelqwe/docker-java/docs/code_snippets.md

 CreateContainerResponse resp = client.createContainerCmd("nginx:latest")
         .withCmd("whoami")      // Overwrite the default cmd
         .withEntrypoint("/usr/bin/nginx")   // Overwrites the default entrypoint
-        .withLabels(Map...)     // Add labels to the container.
+        .withLabels(Collections.singletonMap("key", "value"))     // Add labels to the container.
 The map key is the label name and the map value is the labels value
         .withEnv("NAME=derteufelqwe", "VERSION=1.0")    // Add env variables
         .exec();
 ```